 (B) Accessing follow-up clinical data from procedures that subjects would undergo as part of clinical care.

+*Once a study progresses to the point in which private information has been destroyed and only data analysis of de-identified data is occuring or a publication being prepared, the PI may request that the IRB close the active protocol.
+If the research team may decide to restart data collection or still has access to private identifiable information, however, the study protocol should not be closed.
+Once an IRB Protocol expires, the IRB may close the study protocol, keeping appropriate documentation on file.

 DHHS regulations at 45 CFR 46.111 set forth the criteria that must be satisfied in order for the IRB to approve research.
 These criteria include, among other things,